 Rigor in admissions and hiring

 MIT was first to reinstate the SAT as a requirement for undergraduate applications and eliminated DEI statements in faculty hiring — steps that other universities have emulated.
+We took these steps while remaining steadfast in the belief that our strength as an institution stems from openness to people from all backgrounds, including international students.

 Commitment to free speech